Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 • Toy Story Midway Mania

-• Mickey’s Fun Wheel (ferris wheel)
+• Mickey’s Fun Wheel (Ferris wheel)

 CARS LAND